nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 For this part of the project, I used `tcpdump` to filter live network packet traffic on the eth0 interface.</br>

-This command will run tcpdump with the following options:</br>
+In this instance, tcpdump was run with the following options:</br>
 -i eth0: Capture data specifically from the eth0 interface.</br>
 -v: Display detailed packet data.</br>
 -c5: Capture 5 packets of data.</br></br>